End-to-end kilonova models of neutron-star mergers with delayed black-hole formation: Results

 \section{Results}

 The following sections address the collapse behavior, torus properties, nucleosynthesis yields, ejecta geometry, and KN signal.
 Figure~\ref{fig:cont} illustrates snapshots at different times for model sym-n1-a6, and Fig.~\ref{fig:glob} shows the time evolution of global properties for several models.
 The $Y_e$ distribution, nucleosynthesis yields, and radioactive heating rate are depicted in Fig.~\ref{fig:abund}, and KN observables are provided in Fig.~\ref{fig:kilo}.
+We adopt the (somewhat ambiguous) criterion $\rho>10^{12}\,$g\,cm$^{-3}$ to discriminate material located in the NS remnant from that in the surrounding torus.